AdobeDocs/commerce-admin.en/help/content-design/page-add.md

 ---
 # Add and Remove Pages

-The process of adding a content page to your store is essentially the same for any type of page you might want to create.
+The process of adding a content page to your store is essentially the same for any type of page that you might want to create.
 You can include text, images, blocks of content, variables, and widgets.
-Most content pages are designed to be read by search engines first, and by people second.
-Keep the needs of each of these two very different audiences in mind when choosing the page title, and URL, and when composing the meta data, and content.
+Most content pages are designed for reading by search engines first, and by people second.
+Keep the needs of each of these two different audiences in mind when choosing the page title, and URL, and when composing the meta data, and content.
 When your page is complete, it can be added to your store navigation, linked to other pages, linked from the footer of your store, or used as a new [home page](page-home-new.md).

+![Pages Grid](./assets/pages-grid.png)<!-- zoom -->

+## Add a page

 The following instructions walk you through each step to create a basic page.
 Some advanced features are skipped over, but are covered in other topics.

-![Pages Grid](./assets/pages-grid.png)<!-- zoom -->

-## Step 1: Add a new page
+### Step 1: Create the page

 1. On the _Admin_ sidebar, go to **[!UICONTROL Content]** > _[!UICONTROL Elements]_ > **[!UICONTROL Pages]**.